Projected Income Statement - Income Statement Template

 The Final Projection

 Now that you've put together the revenues and costs of this venture, it’s time to create your projected income statement.
-Here is the final projection, in standard income statement format:
+Here is the final projection, in standard income statement template format:

 Projected Income Statement